-Richard B. Roberts, MD Professor of Medicine (Emeritus); Adjunct Professor, Rockefeller University.
+Richard B. Roberts.
+MD Professor of Medicine (Emeritus): Adjunct Professor, Rockefeller University.
 Dr. Roberts has served as Chief of the Division of Infectious Disease, Vice Chairman of the Department of Medicine, and Associate Dean at the Medical College.
 He received the medical housestaff teaching award in 1981, the teaching award by the second year class in 1983-84 and 1993-94, and the senior year class list for commitment and excellence in teaching from 1996-1999.
-As of May 2009, Dr. Roberts is also Dean and Professor (Medicine) of Trinity School of Medicine, St. Vincent and the Grenadines, West Indies.
-In 2010, Dr. Roberts completed 14 years as Director of the Annual Infectious Diseases Seminars held in Salzburg, Austria. period of time, 553 young ID physicians from 29 countries and 37 faculty attended the weekly seminars.
-In recognition of his program, Dr. Roberts recently received the American Austrian Foundation Humes Visiting Professorship at the University of Vienna, was inducted as an Honorary Member in Poland's Society of Epidemiology and Infectious Diseases (the first American to be honored), and was also decorated with the Austrian Cross of Honor for Science and Art 1st class by the Austrian government.
+In 2010, Dr. Roberts completed 14 years as Director of the Annual Infectious Diseases Seminars held in Salzburg, Austria.
+Over this period of time, 553 young ID physicians from 29 countries and 37 faculty attended the weekly seminars.
+In recognition of his program, Dr. Roberts recently received the American Austrian Foundation Humes Visitina Professorship at the University of Vienna, was inducted as an Honorary Member in Poland's Society of Epidemiology and Infectious Diseases (the first American to be honored), and was also decorated with the Austrian Cross of Honor for Science and Art 1st class by the Austrian government.
 His recent research interests include the molecular epidemiology of multidrug resistant gram-positive pathogens.